KyleBooker/Binary-Matroids/README.md

 Calculates and prints the circumference (Defined to be the largest circuit in a matroid) over all matroids of a particular rank.
 Located in Circumference.sobj.

 ### triangle_number(matroids)
-Calculutes and prints the triangle numbers of all matroids to the console.
+Calculates and prints the triangle numbers of all matroids to the console.
 Located in triangle_number.sobj.

 ## Instructions

-TODO
+Open and run the script of your choice in Sage.
+It is not reccomended to use the Sage Data Cloud, as the computations could take very long for certain matroids.
+To change input values, users will need to modify the source directly.